Aims and scope

 Magnetic Resonance (MR) is a not-for-profit international scientific publication of articles on significant theoretical and experimental advances in all fields of magnetic resonance in liquids, solids and gases, in vitro and in vivo, including nuclear magnetic resonance (NMR) spectroscopy, electron paramagnetic resonance (EPR) spectroscopy, magnetic resonance imaging (MRI), magnetic resonance spectroscopy (MRS), nuclear quadrupole resonance (NQR), various hyperpolarization methods in liquids and solids such as dynamic nuclear polarization, para-hydrogen induced polarization, optically detected magnetic resonance, as well as innovative advances in techniques supporting magnetic resonance experiments that may range from sample preparation to computational techniques (for details see journal subject areas).
 To be suitable for publication in MR, articles must describe substantial advancements in magnetic resonance.
 They should include significant innovation regarding new insights into magnetic resonance methodology, or into systems studied by magnetic resonance techniques, or expand the applicability of magnetic resonance.
 Routine applications of established techniques and minor technical advances are considered to be outside its scope.

-The manuscript types considered for peer-reviewed publication are research articles, communications and review articles.
+The manuscript types considered for peer-reviewed publication are research articles and review articles.
+The journal also welcomes educational articles that provide informative and original insights into topics of current interest.

 Magnetic Resonance employs the two-stage publication process of many journals published by Copernicus Publications.
 It involves the scientific discussion forum Magnetic Resonance Discussions (MRD), which is designed to